-Feedback: The depreciation on those assets are $$51,000 \times .1249 \times \frac{1}{2}$ year = \$3,185 and $$16,000 \times .1968 \times 1.5/12 = 394 , the total is \$3,579 (\$3,185 + \$394).
+Feedback: The depreciation on those assets are $51,000 \times .1249 \times \frac{1}{2}$ year = 3,185 and $16,000 \times .1968 \times 1.5/12 = 394$ , the total is 3,579 (3,185 + 394).

-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-90. Timothy purchased a new computer for his consulting practice on October 15th of the current year.
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Level of Difficulty: 2 Medium Topic: Depreciation 90.
+Timothy purchased a new computer for his consulting practice on October 15th of the current year.
 The basis of the computer was \$4,000.
 During the Thanksgiving holiday, he decided the computer didn't meet his business needs and gave it to his college-aged son in another state.
 The computer was never used for business purposes again.
 Timothy had \$50,000 of taxable income before depreciation.
 What is Timothy's total cost recovery expense with respect to the computer during the current year?